Track changes with Event Feeds and Event Streaming

 }

-Applications typically consume event sources using a Fauna client driver.
-The drivers can consume an event source as an asynchronous Event Feed or as a real-time Event Stream.
+Applications typically consume streams using a Fauna client driver.
+The drivers can consume a stream using an asynchronous Event Feed or a real-time Event Streaming subscription.

 Event Feeds